Health Care Payments Data Program Submitters

 9. When are test and production submissions scheduled to occur?

-- Testing for historical data submission is planned to start in Q2 2022.
+- Testing for historical data submission is planned to start in Q2 2022 with testing to be completed by July 29, 2022.

 - Testing for monthly data submission is planned to start in Q3 2022.